sunsibar/docs-software_devel/book/software_devel/99_docker/01_docker.md

 ### [Resin](https://hub.docker.com/r/resin/)

-Resin.io is a very good resource for base images on the ARM platform.
-The best part of Resin base images, is that you can build them on x86 devices.
-To do so, use the `Dockerfile` template below:
+Resin.io is a very good source of base images for ARM devices.
+The best part of using Resin base images, is that you can build them on x86 devices, such as your laptop or the cloud.
+Baked into every Resin image is a shim for the shell that will allow you to run ARM binaries on x86.
+To use this feature, you can adapt the `Dockerfile` template below:

 ```
 FROM resin/<BASE_IMAGE> # e.g. raspberrypi3-python